famoser/elliptic/TESTING.md

 - In the Coordinators, how to detect/handle infinity?
 - Reducing factors before montgomery ladder; correct to reduce by N*h?
 - MG_ED math is wrong; "better" if cofactor is set to 1.
 Why & what could be the problem?
+- When recovering a point, use jacobi symbol to check for square root (beforehand), or check x² = alpha (afterwards)?